rmuppane/Persist/readme.md

 Step 3: Use the variable in a process
 =============================
 a.
-Create a new process definition
+Create a new process definition `SaveAddress.bpmn`
 ![ProcessDefinition](images/process.png)

 b.
 Create a new process variable

 c.
 Add an output variable to the Human Task
 ![HumanTask](images/ht.png)

 d.
 Save, Build and deploy

 Step 4: Test the process
 ========================
 a.
 Create a new instance of the process.

 b.
 Claim, start and complete the human task.

 c.
 Verify the variable instance has been saved on the external database.

 d.
 Verify in PAM 7 database that in the table VariableInstanceLog the inserted data are not visible.

 Point of attention (NOTE)
 =========================